moneymeets/python-poetry-buildpack/README.md

 ### Python

-Python version can be forced by setting the `PYTHON_RUNTIME_VERSION` variable:
+Python version can be forced by setting the `PYTHON_RUNTIME_VERSION` variable.
+Otherwise, it will be read from `poetry.lock`; for using Heroku default see below.

 ```
 heroku config:set PYTHON_RUNTIME_VERSION=3.9.1